Course guide of Political Systems in the Maghreb (21211F1)

 Second term assignments are as follows:

-• (Theory) Reflective writing:written exercise representing 60% of the second term grade.
+• (Theory) Advisory Report (teamwork): written exercise representing 60% of the second term grade.
 The grade for this exercise ranges from 0 to 6.

-• (Practice) Press review: oral presentation of written exercise representing 20% of the second term grade.
+• (Practice) Political Index review (individual work): oral presentation or written exercise representing 20% of the second term grade.
 The grade for this exercise ranges from 0 to 2.

-• (Practice) Contribution to role play activities: oral presentation of written exercise representing 20% of the second term grade.
+• (Practice) Contribution to role play activities (teamwork): oral presentation and written exercise representing 20% of the second term grade.
 The grade for this exercise ranges from 0 to 2.

 If both terms are passed, the final grade will be the average grade obtained in both terms.